pymc-devs/pymc-examples/myst_nbs/case_studies/reliability_and_calibration.myst.md

 - Time to failure of a new item
 - Time until k failures in a future sample of m units
-- Number of failures by time t in future sample of m units.

-While there are non-parametric and descriptive methods that can be used to assess these kinds of question we're going to focus on the case where we have a probability model i.e. a lognormal distribution of failure times $F(t: \mathbf{\theta})$ parameterised by an unknown $\mathbf{\theta}$.
+While there are non-parametric and descriptive methods that can be used to assess these kinds of question we're going to focus on the case where we have a probability model e.g. a lognormal distribution of failure times $F(t: \mathbf{\theta})$ parameterised by an unknown $\mathbf{\theta}$.

 +++